ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 # Acknowledgments
 {:unnumbered}

-The authors would like to thank James D. Beaney, Francisco J. Chinchilla, Fabrizio D'Amato, Vincent R. Scarlata, and Piotr Zmijewski for review feedback.
+The authors would like to thank James D. Beaney, Francisco J. Chinchilla, Vincent R. Scarlata, and Piotr Zmijewski for review feedback.